Nikon D5100 vs Sony HX95

 It is notable that the D5100 has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the D5100 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D5100 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D5100 was succeeded by the Nikon D5200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D5100 and HX95 can be found, respectively, in the Nikon D5100 Manual (free pdf) or the online Sony HX95 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D5100 or the Sony HX95 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.